“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 Community.

 There’s a stat that 67% of digital nomads quit the lifestyle because of loneliness.
 We’ve felt this even as a digital nomad couple.
 How do we combat it?
 We make sure to join coworking spaces that have a REAL and active community behind them.
-And sometimes even if the desks and chairs suck – we will choose the digital nomad community over it!
+And sometimes, even if the desks and chairs suck – we will choose a space because of the digital nomad community!

 Reliable Wifi Speeds

-Nothing annoys a digital nomad more than jittery wifi connections…especially if you take a lot of meetings/Zoom calls.
+Nothing annoys a digital nomad more than jittery wifi connections…especially if you make a lot of meetings/Zoom calls.
 The wifi isn’t the best around Mexico – we got consistent speeds of 10 Mbps to 35 Mbps.
-It’s not the fastest wifi in the world but it worked fine for us!
+It’s not the fastest wifi in the world, but it worked fine for us!

 As you can see, there are many benefits of coworking spaces for digital nomads.
 But what about coworking spaces in San Cristobal specifically?

-Coworking San Cristobal de las Casas For Digital Nomads
+Coworking In San Cristobal de las Casas For Digital Nomads

 We flew from Cancun to Tuxtla Gutierrez and rode a taxi to the Pueblo Magico that is San Cristobal de las Casas.
-Our friends all told us that San Cris was known for these things:
+Our friends all told us that San Cris was known for:

 - coffee